greymatter-io/helm-charts/docs/Generic Install.md

 ### 3. Install Grey Matter

 Now, to install the core Grey Matter charts run the following.
 If you made changes to the `<chart>/values.yaml` files for any specific chart, add the flag `-f <chart>/values.yaml` to its install command.
-If you would like to deploy any or all charts to a namespace other than `default`, also add the flag `-n <desired-namespace>` pointing to the already existing namespace.
+If you would like to deploy any or all charts to a namespace other than your default, also add the flag `-n <desired-namespace>` pointing to the already existing namespace.

 > **Note** that if you edit the global values *within* a `<chart>/values.yaml`, the values from the file passed with `-f` second in the order will override the values of the first file passed.